Prospective students from Cyprus

 - A*A*A for Sciences subjects other than Psychological and Behavioural Sciences, and for Economics.

-Candidates taking the Apolytirion would need to achieve an average of 19 / 20 points and either offer two A-level subjects at grade A or A* or perform strongly in the Pancyprian examinations if A Levels are not available.
+Candidates taking the Apolytirion would need to achieve an average of 19 / 20 points and offer at least two A-level subjects at grade A or A*.

 You will also need to ensure that the subjects you are taking / have taken meet any subject entry requirements for your chosen course.
 These are set out on the subject pages.
 Where the entry requirements for a specific Cambridge course include particular A-level subjects, you will need to show that you have knowledge equivalent to the relevant A-level, if you have not taken the A-level course itself.
 You and your referee can assist assessors by providing details of the topics taught at your school, within each relevant subject, especially if your school curriculum is significantly more advanced than the curriculum covered by state examinations.
 It is also helpful to list any major academic achievements outside the classroom.

 Offers for Mathematics include STEP II and III.
-Offers for Engineering and Chemical Engineering via Engineering include STEP I. Further information about STEP and preparation support is available on the relevant subject page.
+Further information about STEP and preparation support is available on the Maths page.

 Weaker marks in subjects that are compulsory within the Cypriot system are unlikely to count against you, unless they bring your overall average down below the standard offer level and/or those subjects are directly relevant to the course you want to study at university.

 "I strongly feel that Christ’s College has done a great job in welcoming me."